Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 - Slave Brand: He has a barcode on his arm that was laser-burned from a robot concentration camp.

-- Staircase Tumble: Falls down a metal staircase after blowing up the T-800's endoskeleton, which (combined with shrapnel from the bomb) kills him.
+- Staircase Tumble: Falls down a metal staircase after blowing up the T-800's endoskeleton, which (combined with shrapnel from the bomb and blood loss from a bullet wound) kills him.

 - Supporting Protagonist: He does have established characterization and a backstory about himself coming from the Bad Future fighting for La Résistance, but the film is mostly Sarah's story about her going from a timid woman to an empowered and strong mother of a great resistance leader told from his viewpoint.